Want to Reach New Audiences?

 If there’s one thing every brand wants more of, it’s reach.
 Clients are constantly looking for new ways to grow their user base or expand their target audience.
 But in a world overwhelmed by marketing messages, consumers have become acutely aware of when they are being marketed to.
 This skepticism and inundation have made it increasingly difficult for marketers to connect with new audiences.
+One way to battle this is through AR gamification in marketing.

 To reach new markets, you have to give consumers a reason to act, or they’ll quickly move on to the next marketing message.
 You have to dangle the carrot, so to speak.
 One of the most effective ways to engage new consumers is to reward them for their actions, be it with a prize, discount, recognition, etc.